maharajhaider/Hospital-Manager/README.md

   -As a user, I want to be able to load the information of the past patients from the file.

- This project also logs all the event and prints it out when you quit!
+ This project also logs all the event and prints it on console when you quit!